-There is a risk of project workers contracting COVID-19.
-If implementation of the project occurs at a time when risks associated with COVID 19 are still prevalent, then proper measures in accordance with national laws and regulations, and international good practice will be applied.
+Due to the fluid nature of the Covid-19 Pandemic, there is a risk of project workers contracting COVID-19.
+If implementation of the project occurs at a timewhen risks associated with COVID 19 are still prevalent, then proper measures in accordance with national laws and regulations, and international good practice will be applied.
 The Project will also be guided by good international industry practice (GIIP) including: